outpostHQ/numl/README.md

 [![Gitter](https://badges.gitter.im/tenphi/numl.svg)](https://gitter.im/tenphi/numl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Your **code** is your **design system**.

-Markup language to create modern **high-quality** interfaces with any look.
+**Numl** is a markup language to create modern **high-quality** web-interfaces with any look.
+It's based on Custom Elements and creates all the CSS needed right in runtime that makes it much more flexible than any other solution. **Numl** allows you to take all the benefits of the utility-first approach without its drawbacks.

 **PRE-BETA VERSION, UNDER RAPID DEVELOPMENT**